 There are always two sides when debating whether something works.
-Some people say that having the plant does nothing and that the mosquitos swarm the plant like all other plants.
+Some people say that having the plant does nothing and that the mosquitoes swarm the plant like all other plants.

-I also have crushed some leaves and rubbed it on my legs when I feed my chickens as I usually get attacked by mosquitos near the coop.
-With these plant leaves rubbed on my legs I successfully fed my chickens and walked around the outside of the coop and received absolutely no bites from mosquitos.
+I also have crushed some leaves and rubbed it on my legs when I feed my chickens as I usually get attacked by mosquitoes near the coop.
+With these plant leaves rubbed on my legs I successfully fed my chickens and walked around the outside of the coop and received absolutely no bites from mosquitoes.

 Opinions vary, but my opinion is that the Mosquito Plant works.
 It is the best 8 dollars I spent and I am considering buying a lot more plants this week.